andersonscreekps/acps.to/README.md

 # acps.to
-Andersons Creek Primary School URL shortener
+Andersons Creek Primary School URL shortener.

+Turns horrible links in to delightful ones.